 Possibly your current employer is monitoring your activities, particularly when you are at work.
-Certainly future employers will be paying attention.
+Future employers will certainly be paying attention.

-[I can hear people shouting (or muttering) that, in the USA, the First Amendment to the US Constitution guarantees "freedom of speech" which they interpret to mean they can say anything they want about anybody or anything and not suffer any consequences.
-Not exactly.
-The First Amendment prohibits the government from restricting or penalizing us for what we say.
-It doesn't limit others from judging us by what we say -- or what we publish online.]
+I can hear people shouting (or muttering) that, in the USA, the First Amendment to the U.S. Constitution guarantees "freedom of speech" which they interpret to mean they can say anything they want about anybody or anything and not suffer any consequences.

 Social media, particularly LinkedIn, provides very effective tools to build positive visibility for yourself.
 Many other online opportunities also provide you with the ability to create and sustain a reputation that will support your job search and career.